mehdihadeli/awesome-software-architecture/README.md

 I created this repository to share a set of links that I found valuable and inspiring and I share them with others for improving our knowledge together ✌️.

-Also thanks a lot, the links authors for their valuable content 🙏

 **🚀 This awesome list is available in this link:**
 **[https://awesome-architecture.com](https://awesome-architecture.com/)**

 <a href="https://awesome-architecture.com"> ![home page](assets/home.png) </a>

+## 🙏 Special Thanks

+Thanks to the authors of the links for their valuable content, that I gather them in one place for finding topcis easier 🙏

-## Support ⭐
+## ⭐ Support
 If you like feel free to ⭐ this repository, It helps out :)

 Thanks a bunch for supporting me!

-## Contribution
+## 🤝 Contribution

 Contributions are always welcome!
 Please take a look at the [contribution guidelines](https://github.com/mehdihadeli/awesome-software-architecture/blob/main/contributing.md)) pages first.